Table of Contents

 Long, luscious hair is the dream of every woman.
 But not all of us are blessed with the same.
-Moreover, the market is filled with chemical-laden hair cosmetics that claim big only to leave us confused and frustrated.
+Moreover, the market is filled with chemical-laden hair cosmetics claiming big, only to confuse and frustrate us.
 Little do we realize that treating the scalp with good products is not enough to get healthy hair.
 Following a healthy diet is also equally necessary.
 And here comes the importance of the very humble sprouts.
-Besides fruits, vegetables, nuts, and milk, these nutritional powerhouses also need to be part of our everyday diet for healthy and vibrant hair.
-Here is why you must start binging on sprouts for hair, how to include them in the diet, and the potential risks you must be taking into account.
+Besides fruits, vegetables, nuts, and milk, these nutritional powerhouses must also be part of our everyday diet for healthy and vibrant hair.
+Here is why you must start binging on sprouts for hair, how to include them in the diet, and the potential risks you must consider.

 What are Sprouts?

 Sprouts are the seeds of legumes or grains that have germinated and become young plants with premature growth.
-The process of sprouting is a natural one in which the germination begins with the seeds soaked in water for several hours.
+The sprouting process is natural; the germination begins with the seeds soaked in water for several hours.
 When exposed to the right combination of temperature and moisture and allowed to grow for 2 to 7 days, those soaked seeds result in sprouts measuring 1/8–2 inches (2–5 cm.) in length.
-The high nutritional value of sprouts makes them a superfood, which is considered as a perfect addition to a healthy diet.
-Eating even a small amount of them promotes our health by enhancing the quality and digestibility of nutrients like proteins (1), (2), (3).
+The high nutritional value of sprouts makes them a superfood, considered a perfect addition to a healthy diet.
+Eating even a tiny amount of them promotes our health by enhancing the quality and digestibility of nutrients like proteins (1), (2), (3).
 Sprouts are generally consumed raw but may also be lightly cooked before consuming.
-Simply add them to your salads, snacks, stir-fries, etc., and enjoy!
+Add them to your salads, snacks, stir-fries, and enjoy!

 The cultivation of sprouts was started in ancient India and Southeast Asia but they gained popularity in the West in the second half of the 20th century.
 However, people in the East have long been admiring sprouts for their nutrients, fast rate of growth, and resilience in adverse weather (4).